-As shown in Figure 14-7, the base of the block model is at -205 m, which is about 50 m below the base of the Phase II drilling in the Central Area.
+As shown in Figure 14-7, the base of the block model is at -435 m, which is about 50 m below the base of the Phase III drilling in the Central Area.
 With the range of correlation in the down-dip direction being 140 m, and with the deepest drill holes still showing strong mineralization, extending the block model 50 m beneath the base of drilling is reasonable.
-Resources beneath the base of drilling will be classified as Inferred.
-The Phase III drilling, which was completed in Q1 2012, confirms that the geology and grades observed in the Phase I and Phase II holes in the Central Area do continue beneath the base of Phase II drilling.
+Resources beneath the base of drilling were classified as Inferred.
+No resources were estimated at depths greater than 50 m below the base of drilling.